 She moved to North Carolina in 1983, right after graduating from Harvard Law School, to work for the Honorable James B. McMillan (a native of McDonald, NC), a federal judge in Charlotte, and never left.
 She is married to Bert Fisher, a native North Carolinian.
 The two love to be outdoors, hiking and looking at wildlife, including birds, reptiles and even bugs and snakes.
 You may find her posting photos online of the strange creatures she finds in the woods or that sometimes manage to sneak into her home.
 The house is also shared with two very entertaining cats.

 Leto believes in public service.
-She is an enthusiastic member of Rotary International and is the recent past president of the Hillsborough, NC chapter.
+She is an enthusiastic member of Rotary International and is a past president of the Hillsborough, NC chapter.
 She is also actively involved in her church, St. Philips Episcopal of Durham, where she has served as a youth group leader and on the church vestry (governing board).
 For four years she served as the American Sign Language interpreter for the church, and in 2010, she was profiled in Law and Politics Magazine in an article entitled “The Interpreter,” which told of her participation as a team interpreter on a medical mission trip to Honduras.
 Read about Leto’s recent activities on our blog.
 See what our clients think on our Video Testimonial and Client Testimonial pages.

 Download Contact: V-Card